 The European training network "MgSafe" had a total of 15 PhD positions available.
 Fortunately, most positions are already filled with excellent candidates.

-There are only two PhD projects, for which we are still looking for highly motivated applicants:
+There is only one PhD project left, for which we are still looking for highly motivated applicants:

 The research topic is the software development for management and visualisation of multimodal data, development of visualisation methods depicting the evolution of magnesium implants using volume rendering algorithms of any pre-registered multimodal volumes.
 It also implies the comparison with low-resolution 3D data for the understanding of the processes involved and the development of new contrast imaging techniques for human applications.